nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 For example, i keyed in “find workout” in the command line and the task with the keyword “workout” is displayed as shown below.
    > <img src="UserGuideImages/UG_14.JPG" width="500">

+5.2 If you wish to find the tasks with a specific date, enter the date in the format DD-MM-YYYY or you can use words limited to "today" and "tomorrow."
+Format: `find <Date>`

+   Examples : <br>
+   find 07-09-2008 <br>
+   find today <br>
+   find tomorrow <br>

+You can then see all of the tasks with that date in the application’s display window.

 #### 6. Clear Command

 If you wish to clear all the tasks in the task manager in one go, without having to delete each one by one, you can make use of the “clear” command.